-Due to the impact of the COVID-19 pandemic, the Board proposed not to make profit or dividend distribution or capitalize capital reserve into share capital for 2020.
-This proposal has been considered and approved at the seventh meeting of the ninth session of the Board of the Company, and is subject to approval at the 2020 Annual General Meeting to be held in June 2021.
-The independent directors of the Company unanimously agree that the proposal is in compliance with the relevant regulatory rules and the Articles of Association, conforms to the Company's current actual situation, will enhance the Company's sustainable and stable development, and will not damage the interests of small and medium shareholders, and agree to submit the proposal to the Company's 2020 Annual General Meeting for consideration.
+The Company did not issue any dividend for the year ended December 31, 2021.
+Under the impact of the COVID-19 pandemic, the Company faced great operating and financial pressure.
+Taking into consideration the current operating position of the Company and the capital requirements for maintaining the normal operation of the Company, the Board proposed not to make profit or dividend distribution or capitalize capital reserve into share capital for 2021.
+This proposal has been considered and approved at the eleventh meeting of the ninth session of the Board of the Company, and will be delivered to the annual general meeting of shareholders to be held in June 2022 (the "2021 Annual General Meeting") for approval.
+The independent directors of the Company unanimously agree that the proposal is in compliance with the relevant regulatory rules and the Articles of Association, conforms to the Company's current actual situation, will enhance the Company's sustainable and stable development, and will not damage the interests of small and medium shareholders, and agree to submit the proposal to the Company's 2021 Annual General Meeting for consideration.